melezhik/sparrow/README.md

 Now only you can use app/passwords task.

+## Add useful comments to task

+When doing remote task upload you optionaly can add a comment which will be show when task gets listed with `sparrow remote task list` command:

+    $ sparrow remote task upload utils/nano-rc 'makes nano.rc setup'

 ## List remote tasks

 To list your remote tasks ( both private and public ) say this: